Social Proof

 Why this works: visitors are closest to a decision when they hover over the CTA.
 Social proof at this precise moment resolves the final hesitation — “Is this worth it?
 Have others done this?”

-Other key placements:
+Other high-value placements:

-- Adjacent to pricing (justifies cost)
+- Adjacent to pricing (justifies cost; reduces the pain of payment)

-- Checkout step 1 (reduces payment anxiety)
+- Checkout step 1 (reduces payment anxiety at the highest-abandonment stage)

-- Exit-intent popup (re-engages nearly-lost visitors)
+- Exit-intent popup (re-engages nearly-lost visitors with specific proof)

 What Makes Social Proof Convert

-| Factor | Low Impact | High Impact |
+| Factor | Low impact | High impact |

 |---|---|---|